twoerd/large_cast_rpg/README.md

 another purpose, or is at a distance greater than Dagger distance, the condition ends.

-TACKLED: Cannot take the Push action, use the Dodge defense, participate in Footwork contests, or move.
+TACKLED: Cannot take the Push/Pull action, use the Dodge defense, participate in Footwork contests, or move.
 Additionally, suffers a -2 penalty to Control, Speed, and Strength.
 A Break Tackle action will end this condition.
 For as long as the character is held, the Fight Distance is Dagger distance.
 If the enemy releases the Tackle, uses their hand for another purpose, or is at a distance greater than Dagger distance, the TACKLED conditions ends, but the character is now PRONE.

 ## 4.08 Multi-Combatant Combat